Earn Your Accredited MSW Online With Yeshiva University

 Through our online Master of Social Work (MSW) program, you’ll receive the clinical education and field-based knowledge to build lasting social change.
 We help you uncover your greatest opportunities for impact by fitting into your life before, during and after the program.

-• Explore global fieldwork placement opportunities
+• Explore global practicum placement opportunities

 • Complete your coursework anytime, anywhere